rgelsi/ranger/README.txt

-    (k)  Ozone plugin needs to be installed on Ozone hosts (l)  Presto plugin needs to be installed on Presto hosts (m)  PrestoDB plugin needs to be installed on PrestoDB hosts (n)  Schema Registry plugin needs to be installed on Schema Registry hosts
+    (k)  Ozone plugin needs to be installed on Ozone hosts (l)  Presto plugin needs to be installed on Presto hosts (m)  PrestoDB plugin needs to be installed on PrestoDB hosts (n)  Trino plugin needs to be installed on Trino hosts (o)  Schema Registry plugin needs to be installed on Schema Registry hosts

 Installation Process
 ~~~~~~~~~~~~~~~~~~~~